ashtam55/SOW_TBC/SOW_TBC.md

 5. Adding filters on the basis of Age, Price, Brands etc.

-6. Integration of GSM module for providing internet connectivity.

-7. Software Access - top-level Git repositories for SDKs and APIs.
+6. Software Access - top-level Git repositories for SDKs and APIs.

-8. Documentation for the proposed changes in the system.
+7. Documentation for the proposed changes in the system.

 ## Investment and Cost (To be discussed)